 - Remain in this pose for about 30-60 seconds and inhale normally.

-- Bring your hands in their original position while inhaling.
+- Bring your hands to their original position while inhaling.

 Malasana (Garland Pose)

-Malasana yoga is also known as Garland pose or Upavesasana.
+Malasana yoga is also known as the Garland pose or Upavesasana.
 This is just a squat down position.
-Malasana (garland pose) is a deep squat that helps to makes your legs strong and lean and strengthens your knees, ankles, and thighs.
+Malasana (garland pose) is a deep squat that helps to make your legs strong and lean and strengthens your knees, ankles, and thighs.
 Apart from this, it opens your hips, groin, lower back, and digestive system.

 How to practice Malasana pose: